 In making apps user-friendly, new app developers see it as a big project that’ll take years to perfect but more experienced app developers use little things that most other app developers may not think about.
-So, this article outlines these little known tips to give your app great user experience.
+So, this article outlines these little-known tips to give your app a great user experience.
 They are little things that every app developer can handle but they yield huge results in the attraction and retention of users.

 So, here are some user-experience tips that most app developers aren’t paying attention to.